-The Intellectual Migration from Fascist Europe to UC Berkeley
+Saved by The Bay: The Intellectual Migration from Fascist Europe to UC Berkeley

 On view:Tuesday, January 28, 2014 - Friday, June 27, 2014

 During the Spring Semester 2013, faculty, curators and students interviewed current and Emeriti UC Berkeley faculty, and researched the University Archives of The Bancroft Library.
 This work unearthed hundreds of primary sources documenting the lives of a group of intellectuals who came to Berkeley as refugees from European fascism.
-These individuals contributed much to the academic life of our University, becoming world-renown leaders in all fields of scholarship.
+These individuals contributed much to the academic life of our University, becoming world-renowned leaders in all fields of scholarship.
 They also expanded the global mind of the campus, paving the way for UC Berkeley’s leading role in academia and in public intellectual engagement, two decades before the rise of the Free Speech Movement.